inoxlang/inox/README.md

 **Inox can be used on any operating system by installing the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=graphr00t.inox).**

-If you are on Linux an archive with a binary and some examples is available in [release assets](https://github.com/inoxlang/inox/releases)
+If you are using Linux, an archive with a binary and some examples is available in the [release assets](https://github.com/inoxlang/inox/releases)
 - uncompress the archive
 - install the `inox` binary to `/usr/local/bin`
   ```